 Buying an unmortgageable property

-One finance firm advertising the potential for buying an unmortgageable property highlights that you could buy a property for £80,000 and then access a bridging loan with an LTV of 70%.
+One finance firm advertising the potential for buying an unmortgageable property highlights that you could buy a home for £80,000 and then access a bridging loan with an LTV of 70%.

 This means the lender will agree to a loan of £56,000 leaving you with a balance of £24,000 to find in cash.

-It’s also highly likely that you will be buying the property at auction and so bridging finance may be the solution where a standard mortgage will not be agreed quickly enough.
+It’s also highly likely that you will be buying at auction and so bridging finance may be the solution where a standard mortgage will not be agreed quickly enough.